 The interior design of Mooney’s resembles that of Logos bookstore.

 “You” did not mark the first time a filming crew walked through Logos bookstore’s door.
-The bookstore specializing in religious texts and children’s books first appeared on the big screen in the 2018 biographical film Can You Ever Forgive Me starring Melissa McCarthy who plays a biographer who forges letters from deceased authors and playwrights.
+The bookstore specializing in religious texts and children’s books first appeared on the big screen in the 2018 biographical film Can You Ever Forgive Me starring Melissa McCarthy who plays a biographer who falsifies letters from dead authors and playwrights.
 The head of the scouting unit for the movie happened to be scouting locations for “You,” which at the time was going to premiere on Lifetime, a cable television channel.
 After some site visits to Logos bookstore, the filming crew decided to use Logos as the filming location for Mooney’s.
 “It was that easy,” Healy said.

 Different from McCarthy, who filmed all the relevant scenes inside Logos bookstore, the two stars of “You,” Penn Badgley and Elizabeth Lail who play Goldberg and his love interest Guinevere Beck, did not appear on the set as often.
 “The stars only made quick little entrances,” Healy said.
 “They usually have stand-ins.”
 The actor who was more present at Logos was Mark Blum, who played Goldberg’s abusive mentor Mr. Mooney in the show and died of coronavirus complications in March.